johnspray74/MaybeMonad/README.md

 2. Open the solution in Visual Studio 2019 or later
 3. Import the needed nuget package (which is required only to get async/await working properly using a single thread in a console application).
 4. When the application runs, you will see the program output the input to the first monad.
-5. The first composed function does a delay of 3 seconds and then you see its monad output.
-Then you immediately see that result input to the second monad.
+5. The program starts with 1.
+The first composed function adds 2.
+The second composed function does the reciprocal.
+The result is output to the console.
-6. The second composed function does output and input.
-Enter a number (within 7s before the main thread blocks) and the second monad will then show its output.

 ## Built with